BetterOtherRoles/BetterOtherRoles/README.md

 | Thief Can Kill Sheriff | -
 | Thief Has Impostor Vision | -
 | Thief Can Use Vents | -
+| Thief Can Guess To Steal Role | -
 -----------------------

 ## Mayor